adnammit/notes/dotnet.md

 	* custom providers
 	* directory files
 	* in-memory .NET objects
-* for many apps, there is an *app* and a *host* which hosts the app. both can be configured, some things can be configured in either place. generally only necessary configuration should be done in the host and all else in the app
 * technically you can add `appsettings.json` to both host and app configuration, but Config set in ConfigureHostConfiguration flows to the app's config.
 The last config provider to set a value (in either method) on a key wins

 ### App Configuration